 Your next stop will be the Cabo da Roca, the westernmost point of Portugal and mainland Europe.
 Enjoy the gorgeous views across the Atlantic Ocean as waves crash onto the shore.
-On the return trip to Lisbon, you will have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family, and nowadays an excellent spot for surfing.
+On the return trip to Lisbon, you'll have time to appreciate the fishing harbor and tourist center of Cascais, the former summer residence of the Portuguese royal family and an excellent spot for surfing nowadays.
 You'll also be able to visit the luxury entertainment town of Estoril, known for its casino (the largest in Europe) and attractive gardens.

-Day 4: Drive to Coimbra, via Óbidos & Alcobaça
+Day 4: Transfer to Coimbra via Óbidos & Alcobaça

-After a morning in Óbidos and a traditional Portuguese lunch (if you so choose), the journey continues north.
-Your next stop is Alcobaça, a town with a charming center with a little river and bijou bridges, as well as the magnificent 12th-century Mosteiro de Santa Maria de Alcobaça—one of Portugal's most important UNESCO World Heritage Sites.
+The journey continues north after a morning in Óbidos and a traditional Portuguese lunch (if you so choose).
+Your next stop is Alcobaça, a town with a charming center with a little river and bijou bridges, and the magnificent 12th-century Mosteiro de Santa Maria de Alcobaça—one of Portugal's most important UNESCO World Heritage Sites.